BreakShoot/PatchHookAPI/README.md

 # PatchHookAPI
-A short class to implement a PatchableHook with Function Copying and Repatching supported
+A short class to implement a PatchableHook with function copying and repatching supported